 Welcome to our pharmacy resources page.
 Here you’ll find information about our Pharmacy Help Desk, formulary, policies and forms and more.
-Click here to read more about our pharmacy residency or MEDS Ed program.
+Click here to read more about our MEDS Ed program.

 Pharmacy Help Desk

 The Pharmacy Help Desk provides resources for providers, pharmacists, pharmacy technicians and supporting staff.

 8 a.m. to 5 p.m.
 Monday through Friday

 Medicaid (OHP) members: 844-245-0449

 Click below to learn about other pharmacy-related topics.